-SUVs, particularly crossovers, are the most popular vehicle type in the world, accounting for over a third of all sales.
+SUVs, particularly crossover SUVs, are the most popular vehicle type in the world.

 Most SUVs weigh between 2,000 and 6,000 pounds (907-2721 kg), with smaller models falling on the lower end and midsize and full-size models leaning towards the higher end.